Apostolic Christian Church of America

-The Apostolic Christian Church of America is an Anabaptist Christian denomination, based in the United States, and a branch of the Apostolic Christian Church.
+The Apostolic Christian Church of America (ACCA) is an Anabaptist Christian denomination, based in the United States, and a branch of the Apostolic Christian Church.
 The denomination consists of approximately 90 congregations in the United States, Japan, Mexico and Canada.

 History

 The origins of the Apostolic Christian Church are found in the conversion experience of Samuel Heinrich Froehlich (1803–57) of Switzerland.
 Froehlich was baptized in 1832 and soon founded the Evangelical Baptist Church.
 The first American church was formed in Lewis County, New York in 1847 by Benedict Weyeneth (1819–87), who had been sent by Froehlich at the request of Joseph Virkler, a Lewis County minister in an Alsatian Amish-Mennonite church.
 In 1848 a church was formed in Sardis, Ohio.
 The church experienced primary growth in the midwest, where many congregations gained membership from local Amish and Mennonite churches.
 Though sometimes referred to as the New Amish, these believers generally called themselves Evangelical Baptist.
 In 1917, the church adopted a uniform name: Apostolic Christian Church.

 From the 1920s on, most of the new churches formed in America were founded in metropolitan areas.
 This was because many of the church's offspring sought occupational opportunities outside of farming.
 Thus, today the Apostolic Christian Church consists of a blend of city and rural congregations.